-You can open a new account at an online bank and just put in enough money to cover your bill over time.
+“You can open a new account at an online bank and just put in enough money to cover your bill over time.
 Then it’s safe to give your checking account number.
 The only money at risk is what you have in that account.”

 While opening a second checking account may take a little bit of time to set up initially, it will definitely pay off in the long run.

-With this option, when you give companies access to draft money from your second account, you aren’t giving them access to all of your hard-earned cash.
+With this option, when you give companies access to draft money from your secondary account, you aren’t giving them access to all of your hard-earned cash.
 This way, you’re still in control, and you still get your AutoPay discounts!

+If you’re a T-Mobile customer with a postpaid wireless plan or home internet plan, AutoPay discounts are a great way to save over time.
 For one line, you may only be saving $5 monthly, but that adds up to $60 each year that’s back in your pocket.
 For accounts with multiple lines, these savings quickly grow to $300 annually for five lines.